elasticio/elasticio.github.io/content/_components/jira-cloud/index.md

 ### Credentials

-Before building any integration flow you must at first configure the app from inside the [Atlassian developer console](https://developer.atlassian.com/console/myapps/).
-Here is hot to do that:
+Before creating an integration flow, it is essential to configure the app by accessing the [Atlassian developer console](https://developer.atlassian.com/console/myapps/).
+This console allows you to set up and manage your app's configuration.
+To do this, follow the steps below:

 1. Create new `OAuth 2.0 integration` app or select from existing
 2. Go to the `Authorization` section and press `Configure` button - near `OAuth 2.0 (3LO)`